 Call control functions

-Cal01: The telepresence system is required to support interoperability with other devices that send or receive a different number of media streams.
+Cal01: It is required that a telepresence system support interoperability with other devices that send or receive a different number of media streams.

-Cal02: The telepresence system is required to support the description, identification and negotiation of appropriate information to enable spatially coordinated rendering of audio and video streams.
+Cal02: It is required that a telepresence system support the description, identification and negotiation of appropriate information to enable spatially coordinated rendering of audio and video streams.

 Media control functions

-Med001: The telepresence system is required to support communication regardless of different aspect ratio.
+Med001: It is required that a telepresence system support the use of video with different aspect ratios between endpoints.

-Med002: The telepresence system is required to support a method for describing the spatial arrangement of audio and video streams in a manner which enables a satisfactory reproduction at the receiver in a spatially correct manner.
+Med002: It is required that a telepresence system support a method for describing the spatial arrangement of audio and video streams in a manner which enables a satisfactory reproduction at the receiver in a spatially correct manner.
 Furthermore it is required to support a method to enable a satisfactory spatial matching between audio and video streams coming from the same endpoints.

 This requirement encompasses the requirements REQMT-1, REQMT-2 and REQMT-3 as defined in [IETF CLUE REQ].

-Med002a: The telepresence system is recommended to support a method to indicate that the spatial information regarding a capture is dynamic (i.e. may change during the session) and/or a method of updating the spatial information.
+Med002a: It is recommended that a telepresence system support a method to indicate that the spatial information regarding a capture is dynamic (i.e. may change during the session) and/or a method of updating the spatial information.

-Med002b: Telepresence systems support for endpoints to send and receive multiple presentation streams is recommended.
+Med002b: It is recommended that a telepresence system support the ability for endpoints to send and receive multiple presentation streams.

-Med002c: Telepresence systems support for multiple simultaneous presentation streams from different endpoints is recommended.
+Med002c: It is recommended that a telepresence system support multiple simultaneous presentation streams from different endpoints.

-Med003: The telepresence system is required to provide interoperability between endpoints which send and receive different numbers of media streams.
+Med003: It is required that a telepresence system provide interoperability between endpoints which send and receive different numbers of media streams.
 This requirement encompasses requirement REQMT-9 as defined in [IETF CLUE REQ].

-Med004: The telepresence system can optionally support 3D multimedia stream.
+Med004: A telepresence system can optionally support 3D multimedia stream.

-Med005: The telepresence system can optionally support a means for describing 3-Dimensional multimedia stream.
+Med005: A telepresence system can optionally support a means for describing 3-Dimensional multimedia stream.

 {Editor’s Note: Inclusion of 3D requirements depends on appropriate contributions to support them.}

-Med006: The telepresence system is recommended to be able to add additional media streams, and remove existing media streams during the telepresence session.
+Med006: It is recommended that a telepresence system be able to add additional media streams, and remove existing media streams during the telepresence session.

-Med007: The telepresence system is recommended to provide a suitable range of video frame rates, resolutions, and bit rates for presenting the shared data For example those provided by ITU-T H.239, ITU-T H.241.
+Med007: It is recommended that a telepresence system provide a suitable range of video frame rates, resolutions, and bit rates for presenting the shared data For example those provided by ITU-T H.239, ITU-T H.241.

 Med008: A non-mixing mode of operation for MCUs connecting telepresence endpoints is recommended.

+Med009: It is recommended that a telepresence system advertise a set of media characteristics suitable for use by various types of devices.

+Med010: It is recommended that a telepresence system limit its advertised set of media characteristics to ensure a suitable user experience for the application (for instance ensuring high quality video for telemedicine)

 Conference control functions